nopnop2002/Arduino-STM32-CAN/stm32f405/README.md

 STM32F405 can use a Virtual COM port.
 If you enable Virtual COM port, you can use the USB port as a serial port.
 Basic Extended CAN(BxCan) and Virtual COM port can be used at the same time.

+USB port can be used for power supply.
-__When using the USB port, do not supply power from the ST-LINK module.__
+__Do not supply power from both the USB port and the ST-LINK module.__

-# Serial Output without Virtual COM port
+# Serial Output using GPIO
 The output destination of Serial.print differs depending on the Board Part Number.
 - genericSTM32F405RG:PA0